In This Article

 #4: Skip the Kitchen Door & Opt for an Arch

 An open kitchen is quite popular among homeowners now.
 But that doesn’t mean you can’t jazz things up!
-We opted to give this kitchen entrance an elegant wall arch.
+This elegant arch design for kitchen completes the look of this space.
 This way, it doesn’t lose the open kitchen vibe and gives dimension to the space.
 Make sure to dress the space around it with pendant lights to enhance the atmosphere.

-If you enjoyed reading this arch design for hall and how to use it in other parts of your home, you might like this too: The Different Types of Wall Molding
+Enjoyed reading this arch design for hall and how to use it in other parts of your home?
+Also read how to use different types of wall moulding in your home.